egenerse/master-thesis/content/introduction.typ

   Introduce the topic of your thesis, e.g. with a little historical overview.
 ]

-Understanding and designing software systems is important for both education and solving real-world problems.
+Designing and understanding software systems is essential for both effective education and addressing real-world technological challenges.
 UML diagram tools help developers and students plan, explain, and improve complex systems.
 One such tool is Apollon, an open-source UML editor integrated into Artemis, a platform used in programming courses for interactive learning and automatic assessment.
 Apollon allows students to create and edit diagrams, helping them understand software design and communicate their ideas more clearly.

 Although Apollon is helpful, it has several technical and usability issues.
 The current code is based on an outdated React structure using class components, which makes it hard to maintain and update.
 The user interface is sometimes confusing and hides important features, making the tool less efficient for students.

 Mobile support has been another major problem.
-Apollon only offers an iOS app, which is buggy and has rendering issues when moving elements.
-There has never been official support for Android phones or tablets, and the mobile browser version is not optimized for touch, which limits accessibility for many users.
+The only native mobile support available was an iOS app, which was buggy and had rendering issues when moving elements.
+There was no native application for Android devices at all.
+Additionally, the mobile browser version was not optimized for touch interactions, making it difficult to use on phones and tablets and significantly limiting accessibility for many users.

-This thesis aims to solve these problems by rebuilding Apollon using modern functional React, React Flow for diagram handling, and Capacitor to support both iOS and Android with a shared codebase.
+This thesis aims to solve these problems by reengineering Apollon using modern functional React, React Flow for diagram handling, and Capacitor to support both iOS and Android with a shared codebase.
 These changes will improve the tool’s usability, make it more consistent across devices, and simplify development and maintenance.

 By improving Apollon’s design, interaction, and mobile support, this work helps students create diagrams more easily and prepares them to work on real-world software projects that require clear system design and collaboration.